Philippine Revolution: Summary

-José Rizal's novels, Noli Me Tángere (Touch Me Not, 1887) and El Filibusterismo (The Filibuster, 1891), exposed Spanish abuses in sociopolitical and religious aspects.
-The publication of his first novel brought the infamous agrarian conflict in his hometown of Calamba, Laguna in 1888, when Dominican haciendas fell into trouble of submitting government taxes.
+José Rizal's novels, Noli Me Tángere (Touch Me Not, 1887) and El Filibusterismo (The Filibuster, 1891), exposed Spanish abuses in socio-political and religious aspects.
+The publication of his first novel brought the infamous agrarian conflict in his hometown of Calamba, La Laguna, in 1888, when Dominican haciendas fell into trouble of submitting government taxes.
 In 1892, after his return from the Americas, Rizal established La Liga Filipina (The Filipino League), a Filipino association organized to seek reforms in the colonial government.
 When the Spaniards learned that Rizal was in the Philippines, they arrested and deported him a few days after the Liga was established.

 Upon hearing that Rizal had been deported to Dapitan, Liga member Andrés Bonifacio and his fellows established a secret organization named Katipunan in a house located in Tondo, Manila, while more conservative members led by Domingo Franco and Numeriano Adriano would later establish the Cuerpo de Compromisarios.
-The Katipunan obtained overwhelming number of members and attracted the lowly classes.
+The Katipunan obtained an overwhelming number of members and attracted the lowly classes.
 In June 1896, Bonifacio sent an emissary to Dapitan to obtain Rizal's support, but Rizal refused to participate in an armed revolution.
 On August 19, 1896, Katipunan was discovered by a Spanish friar, which resulted in the start of the Philippine Revolution.